 Non-current liabilities consist primarily of asset retirement obligation, deferred tax liabilities and other long-term obligations.
-The balances between March 31, 2024 and December 31, 2023 had no significant changes.
+There are no significant changes in period balances as at September 30, 2024 and December 31, 2023.

 SUMMARY OF QUARTERLY RESULTS

 The financial results for each of the eight most recently completed quarters are summarized below: